 Mental health problems impact people of all kinds, regardless of ethnicity or socioeconomic status.
 However, the rate at which different groups use available treatment services varies considerably.
 The mental health issues facing the Latino community can have ripple effects that not only affect a person’s willingness to seek treatment but also limit his or her ability to access mental health resources.
 Cultural biases surrounding mental health leaves individuals with little to no knowledge of how to go about getting treatment help or where to find it.

 With healthcare costs on the rise, having adequate insurance coverage not only makes getting treatment affordable but possible.
 An estimated 19 percent of Latinos had no form of health insurance in 2018.
 In that same year, a whopping 56.8 percent of Latinos (aged 18 to 25 years) struggling with serious mental health problems did not receive treatment.

 Part of the reason for this has to do with citizenship status concerns and fear of deportation.
 Present-day health insurance laws (the Affordable Care Act) make provisions for health insurance coverage for children regardless of citizenship status.
 Unfortunately, immigrant parents without legal documentation don’t take advantage of this resource due to deportation fears.
 These concerns combined with the stigmas that surround mental illness greatly contribute to the mental health issues in the Hispanic community.

-When substance abuse issues enter the picture, seeing mental health problems becomes that much harder.
-Mental health issues and substance abuse tend to attract one another, and when combined, can quickly snowball out of control.
+When substance use disorder issues enter the picture, seeing mental health problems becomes that much harder.
+Mental health issues and substance use disorder tend to attract one another, and when combined, can quickly snowball out of control.
 In 2018, nearly 90 percent of Latinos with substance use disorders did not receive treatment.

 Hispanic/Latino-Friendly Mental Health Resources